-As presented in the LDA electronic structure of Fig. 1 obtained with the FPL0 code,42 the bands with predominantly H 1s character can be readily identified.
-In both the HGe8 and HGe64 supercells, the H 1s local DOS bifurcates into two peaks, one in and just below the gap and the other around -5 eV.
+As presented in the LDA electronic structure of Fig. 1 obtained with the FPLO code,45 the bands with predominantly H 1s character can be readily identified.
+In both the HGe8 and HGe64 supercells, the H 1s local density of states (DOS) bifurcates into two peaks, one in and just below the gap and the other around -5 eV.
 Whereas these peaks are effectively separate in the larger cell, they form the boundaries of a broad but bifurcated 1s bandwidth of bandwidth $W \approx 5-6$ eV.
-The H spectral density is strongly expelled by the hybridization $V^{\mathbf{k}}$ from the large Ge DOS region between these peaks, leaving no clear way to identify an on-site H 1s energy ε_H .
+The H spectral density is strongly expelled by the hybridization V^k from the large Ge DOS region between these peaks, leaving no clear way to identify an on-site H 1s energy ε_H .